analyticsinmotion/DMARCParser.jl/README.md

 <br />

-## Functions available in DMARC.jl
+## Functions available in DMARCParser.jl
 The following table provides an overview of the functions that can be used in DMARCParser.jl.

 | Function  | Description |